MatteoManni99/uni_InformationRetrieval_SearchEngine/README.md

     *   TRUE: Stemming is carried out on words
     *   FALSE: Stemming isn't taken into account
 *   Compression:
-    *   TRUE: enables compression
+    *   TRUE: enables data compression
-    *   FALSE: compression isn't used
+    *   FALSE: data compression isn't used
 *   ScoreType:
     *   BM25: use BM25 as the score function
     *   TFIDF: use TFIDF as the score function